zesk/build/docs/_templates/deprecated.md

 ## Release v0.17.0

 - `--env` is changed for most functions which use it; changed to `--env-file` to match other applications.
+- `confirmYesNo defaultValue` changed to `confirmYesNo --yes` or `confirmYesNo --no` respectively - uses better argument parser

 - [⬅ Return to top](index.md)